alexander-one/portfolio/README.md

 - Classical guitar player
 - Co-host of The Silverlight Guide to the Cosmere podcast
 - Once the president of a Barbershop Chorus, The Panther City Troubadours
-- DM for Dungeons and Dragons 5e and Pathfinder 2e
+- :dragon: DM for Dungeons and Dragons 5e and Pathfinder 2e

 ## Currently Working On
 - Analyzing past projects and bringing them up to date with what I currently know